 Feelings sometimes defy logic

-Using fear as an example, it is easy to see that emotions can be useful for survival.
-The innate fear that many people have of spiders, comes from the need to quickly avoid deadly spiders without delaying and thinking about it.
+Fear is a feeling, which can be useful for survival.
+Many people are afraid of spiders, such a fear comes from the need to quickly avoid deadly spiders without delaying and thinking about it.
+People with arachnophobia also have a number of false thoughts, such as “This spider is enormous”, when clearly spiders are smaller than humans and are not enormous to humans.
 Emotions such as jealousy are useful to encourage us to build our skill-bank; while shame helps us to develop respectable social skills.
 Yet it is easy to see how all of these examples can hold people back as easily as they can help us move forward.

 Zajonc claimed that emotions can occur without thought, while Lazarus argued that it is our appraisal of the situation which produces emotion.
+We think falsely that the spider is huge, and therefore scare ourselves into high emotion.
 It now appears that both Zajonc and Lazarus were partially correct.

 LeDoux, has discovered that processing fear-inducing situations or processing new fears uses higher brain processes and requires thought.
 Once fear responses are established, though, Le Doux observes that the lower thalamo-amygdala area of the brain can respond in a manner he describes as ‘quick and dirty’, meaning that the fear can over-ride the thinking process, so that the emotion can be felt without the need for thought.
 This faster, “quick and dirty” feeling enables us to freeze, run or fight fast.
 This also explains how panic attacks can set in without any explanation at all.
 The person may be unconsciously responding to a smell, a temperature or a situation which was present at the time the original fear was felt.
 Thus Zajonc’s idea of an immediate onslaught of emotion without the slower process of thought – known as the primacy of emotion over thought, although discounted by scientists such as Lazarus, has now been proven somewhat true.
 LeDoux observes that the higher cortical cognition (thought before emotion) is necessary in certain situations to override the immediate emotional reaction; for example where the fear reaction has been started but in fact there is no real danger.